dewiweb/holophonix-animator/docs/architecture/animation-models.md

-# Animation Models Architecture [WIP]
+# Animation Models Architecture

 ## Overview

 Animation Models form the core behavioral components of the Holophonix Animator.
 Each model defines specific movement patterns and behaviors for spatial audio positioning, with precise mathematical foundations and configurable parameters.
+The capability to operate in specific coordinate systems (AED/XYZ) and dimensions (1D/2D/3D) is determined by the intrinsic nature of each animation model.

 ## Model Architecture